udioeater/guild-docs/artisan_roles/faq.md

 What are the Value Practices?
 [Issue #34](https://github.com/PillarTechnology/guild-docs/issues/34) : Many of the Value Practices can be found as badges in [StepItUp](http://stepitup.pillartechnology.com).

-Why are we experimenting with a new hierarchical strucutre?
+Why are we experimenting with a new hierarchical structure?
 [Issue #35](https://github.com/PillarTechnology/guild-docs/issues/35)
 : The current structure does not adequately support career development.
 It does not scale.

 How does the guild structure align with compensation?
 [Issue #35](https://github.com/PillarTechnology/guild-docs/issues/35)